ccafer/honeypot_lab/README.md

 Domain Profile: Off, Public Profile: Off, Private Profile: Off, Apply>OK

-Pings should work now since Echo requests are allowed now

 Next we need to get an API key from https://ipgeolocation.io/

 Copy and paste API key into Powershell script and run the script in the vulnerable Windows VM

-The script will look throught the event viewer and check for the failed logons code#4625, it will get the IP address from the failed logon attempt and run it through the IP geolocation API and save it to a txt file
+The script will look throught the event viewer and check for the failed logons code#4625, it will get the IP address from the failed logon attempt and run it through the IP geolocation API and save it to a txt file, the txt files name is failed_rdp

-The failed_rdp txt file will also be uploaded into the log analytics in Azure
+Next The failed_rdp txt file will also be uploaded into the log analytics in Azure

+Go to Azure>VMs>Create a custom log>Sample log>import failed_rdp>Collection paths Type>Windows, Path>C:\ProgramData\failed_rdp.log, Details>FAILED_RDP_WITH_GEO

 We need to parse out the txt file for Country, IP address, Time, Longitude, Latitude, User Name, Password